Ajnelson15/SNHU_Computer_Science_Projects/README.md

 I was good at organizing the code to keep different parts of the system working smoothly together.
 Using state machines for handling both projects' tasks was a solid approach, making the systems reliable.

 # Where could you improve?
 I could improve in systematically troubleshooting problems that arise during development.
 Sometimes, I moved too quickly to fix issues without fully understanding the root cause.
-By taking a more methodical approach to troubleshooting—such as isolating variables and testing in smaller increments—I could resolve issues more efficiently and prevent similar problems from occurring in the future
+By taking a more methodical approach to troubleshooting such as isolating variables and testing in smaller increments.
+I could resolve issues more efficiently and prevent similar problems from occurring in the future

 # What tools and/or resources are you adding to your support network?
 I'm planning to use more debugging tools to better understand how the hardware interacts with the software.
 I also want to learn more about real-time operating systems (RTOS) to make my systems faster and more reliable.